Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 This is a unoffical implementation about **Image Super-Resolution via Iterative Refinement(SR3)** by **Pytorch**.

-There are some implements with paper description, which maybe different with actual SR3 structure due to details missing.
+There are some implements with paper description, which maybe different with actual `SR3` structure due to details missing.

-- We used the Res-Net block and channel concatenation style in vanilla DDPM.
+- We used the Res-Net block and channel concatenation style in vanilla `DDPM`.
-- We used the attention mechanism in low resolution feature(16×16 ) like vanilla DDPM.
+- We used the attention mechanism in low resolution feature(16×16 ) like vanilla `DDPM`.
-- We encoding the gama as FilM strcutrue did in Wave Grad, and embedding it without affine.
+- We encoding the gama as `FilM` strcutrue did in `Wave Grad`, and embedding it without affine transformation.

-### Todo
+### Finished/Todo

 #### Conditional generation(super resolution)

 - [x] 16×16 -> 128×128 on FFHQ-CelebaHQ
 - [ ] 64×64 -> 512×512 on FFHQ-CelebaHQ
-- [ ] 64×64 -> 256×256 on ImageNet

 #### Unconditional generation